NethServer/ns8-traefik/README.md

 This action deletes a TLS certificate from Traefik's configuration.
 Its parameters are:

-- `fqdn` (string): the name of the TLS certificate
 - `type` (one of `internal` or `custom`): use `internal` for Let's Encrypt certificates, `custom` for uploaded certificates.
+- `serial` (string): the serial number of an intenal certificate
+- `path` (string): the file path of a custom certificate

 The effects depend on the certificate type:

-- `internal` If the certificate was obtained from Let's Encrypt using the ACME protocol, the `fqdn` is removed from Traefik's `defaultGeneratedCert` configuration.
-The certificate will **not** actually be removed from Traefik's `acme.json` certificate storage.
-Even if unused, it will be renewed as long as the conditions permit.
+- `internal` If the certificate was obtained from Let's Encrypt using the ACME protocol, the `serial` is removed from Traefik's `acme.json` file and Traefik is immediately restarted.
-- `custom` If the certificate was uploaded, it is erased from disk along with its private key and removed from Traefik's TLS configuration.
+- `custom` If the certificate was uploaded, the matching `path` is erased from disk along with its relative private key and Traefik's configuration.

 Example:

 ```
-api-cli run module/traefik1/delete-certificate --data '{"fqdn":"myhost.example.com","type":"internal"}'
+api-cli run module/traefik1/delete-certificate --data '{"serial":"3836656052452775035741651062981017961514023","type":"internal"}'
 ```

 ## list-certificates-v2